 4. Windows Update problems

 It’s important to keep Windows 10 updated to ensure that your PC runs as well as possible, whilst also being protected against the latest security threats.
+Even the best antivirus software won't keep you safe if your version of Windows is out of date.
 However, there are times when you may encounter a problem when updating Windows 10.

 One of the most common problems with Windows Update is when an update fails to install.
 You will usually see an error message appear explaining that the update has not been successful.
 Most of the time, this error message is quite good at explaining what the problem is and how to fix it, and one of the most common reasons for Windows update not installing is incompatible software.
 This means you may have an old version of an app or program that is preventing the Windows update to install.
 If this is the case, the error message should explain which program is causing the issue.
 Either uninstall the program which is causing the error, or visit the developer’s website to make sure you have the latest version installed.
 Afterwards, try installing the update again.

 Another reason why a Windows update may fail to install is due to a lack of hard drive space.
 Each update requires a minimum amount of hard drive space to be available to install correctly, and if your hard drive is too full, then the installation will fail.
 To fix this problem, free up hard drive space using the methods we outlined in the step above.

 If you find that your computer is behaving erratically after installing a Windows update, then it could be that the Windows update itself is causing the problem.
 To fix this, you will need to uninstall the update.
 To do this type in “Windows update” into the Taskbar search box and select ‘Windows Update settings‘.
 In the window that appears, click ‘View update history’.
 Then, select either ‘Uninstall updates’ or ‘Recovery options’ and follow the steps to uninstall the problem update.
 Make sure you check Microsoft’s support website to see if Microsoft has released a permanent fix for the problem update.